wp-plugins/amazon-link/readme.txt

 Otherwise the Affiliate IDs in the 'default' channel will be used.

 If the Channel selected does not contain affiliate IDs for all locales then ones from the 'default' Channel will be automatically inserted.

+= Can I specify different ASINs for different locales? =

+If you want to provide different ASINs for different locales then this can be done using the shortcode country modifiers .

+For example if you want to generate a link for a book and the ASIN for France is '2020479893', the UK is '0340993782' and Germany is '3548602045'.
+Then putting the following in the shortcode will ensure that any localised links will use the appropriate ASIN.

+`asin[uk]=0340993782&asin[fr]=2020479893&asin[de]=3548602045`

+If you have 'live' data enabled then if the link is localised all other aspects (Title, images, etc.) will be generated using the appropriate ASIN.

+If the link is localised to a locale that does not have a user specified ASIN then it will use the one from the default locale.

+Alternatively if you have 'search link' enabled the plugin will generate a link that will cause Amazon to search for the keywords related to the product rather than a specific ASIN.

 = Why doesn't the Wishlist function or Search or Live data work? =